ayrat555/fang/docs/content/blog/2022-09-08-fang-09-release.md

 authors = ["Ayrat Badykov", "Pepe Márquez"]

 [extra]
-lead = 'What's new with the release of fang 0.9' images = []
+lead = "What's new with the release of fang 0.9" images = []
 +++